The Graph-Based Behavior-Aware Recommendation for Interactive News: Introduction

 \section{Introduction}

-Because of high accessibility, electronic media, such as news apps or social networking apps on a smartphone, are challenging traditional media and have gradually become the primary way for people to access new information.
-According to statistics, in the first half of 2018, the number of monthly active users of Tencent News App, one of the most popular apps in China, had surpassed 280 million.
-To improve the user experience, many news content providers have launched a series of interactive news pages.
-Therefore the product positioning is now transferring from quantity level to quality level.
+Because of high accessibility, electronic media, such as news apps and social networking apps on a smartphone, are challenging traditional paper media and becoming the primary way for people to access new information.
+According to statistics, the number of monthly active users of Tencent News App, one of the most popular apps in China, had surpassed 280 million in the first half of 2018 and kept increasing rapidly between 2018 and 2021.
+To improve users experience, many news content providers have launched a series of interactive news pages.
 Figure \ref{fig:1} is the mockup of Tencent News App.
-In the news page, users usually glance over top news or click an item of news to read thoroughly if they think it's interesting; while in the interactive page, users can view hot news post by other users in an interactive way: publish own viewpoints, share the news, or follow the bloggers etc. So, in this scenario, users' behaviors evolve from single click behavior to multiple behaviors, which contain more implicit evidence on their interests.
+On the news page, users usually glance over top news or click an item of news to read thoroughly if they think it is interesting, while on the interactive page, users can view hot news post by other users via an interactive way: publish own viewpoints, share the news, and follow the bloggers etc. Therefore, in the interactive news scenario, users tend to have diverse behaviors, which contain more implicit evidence on their interests.

-However, there are hundreds of thousands of up-to-date news and topics streaming every day, and the time that users spend on apps is rather limited.
-Therefore, designing an user-oriented, personalized recommendation system (see \cite{hung2005personalized, son2013, bansal2015}) to filter all articles has tremendous demand in the market.